dankamongmen/notcurses/README.md

   // Progressively higher log levels result in more logging to stderr.
 By
   // default, nothing is printed to stderr once fullscreen service begins. ncloglevel_e loglevel;
+  // Desirable margins.
+If all are 0 (default), we will render to the entirety
+  // of the screen.
+If the screen is too small, we do what we can--this is
+  // strictly best-effort.
+Absolute coordinates are relative to the rendering
+  // area ((0, 0) is always the origin of the rendering area). int margin_t, margin_r, margin_b, margin_l;
 } notcurses_options;

 // Initialize a notcurses context on the connected terminal at 'fp'. 'fp' must